 It’s hard to keep away from addictive technology, but taking tech breaks — even short ones — can do wonders.
 Whether it’s once a day or a few times a week, try to take an hour to get out of your house and leave your phone behind on purpose.
 Whether it’s a walk, any kind of outdoor exercise, a trip to the farmer’s market or even just to sit down in a park with a book, letting go of the urgency to constantly check your texts or email for no reason gives your mind some much-needed rehabilitation.
 Also, to make the difficult end-of-the-night wind-down a bit easier, give your electronics an early bedtime to clear your mind.
 Save some battery and recharge yourself instead.

 Green Up Your Kitchen Routine

 When it comes to ditching unhealthy eating habits — especially post-holidays — people tend to gun it starting January 1.
 But remember, eating better shouldn’t be an unsustainable sprint: There are much easier ways to upgrade your food.
-In six easy steps, eating clean in the new year *can* be an achievable goal.
 Try having a sugar-free morning, get better at meal planning, show healthy fats some love, hide your veggies, try new recipes and just embrace having fun in the kitchen.
 By making healthy swaps and trying a hand at some new kitchen adventures, eating better in the new year can be something to look forward to instead of dreading.

 Write Stuff Down